-During the fall migration, southbound birds follow the north-south shoreline and are funneled into the Indiana Dunes.
+During fall migration, southbound birds follow the north-south shoreline and are funneled into the Indiana Dunes.
 The large expanse of open water and miles of shoreline also attract large numbers of wintering birds.

 In addition to the larger Junior Ranger Activity Guide, Indiana Dunes has a Beachcomber Activity Sheet for families enjoying the beach for the day.
-You can pick up a Beachcomber activity sheet the at Indiana Dunes Visitor Center or Paul H. Douglas Center.
+You can pick up a Beachcomber activity sheet at the Indiana Dunes Visitor Center or Paul H. Douglas Center.
+Upon its completion you will receive a Junior Ranger sticker.